Welcome to the Worldwide Greathead family my One-Name Study - Person Page 112

 #2796

-Lilian Jackson married Herbert Stanley Smith, son of Charles Thomas Smith and Julia Emily Greathead.
+Lilian Jessie Jackson married Herbert Stanley Smith, son of Charles Thomas Smith and Julia Emily Greathead.

-Children of Lilian Jackson and Herbert Stanley Smith
+Children of Lilian Jessie Jackson and Herbert Stanley Smith

 Sources of Information